30 Amp Plasma Cutter Settings: Thickness, Speed, and Cut Quality Guide

 Maintain 55–60 psi air to stabilize the arc, reduce dross, and avoid harmful backpressure.

-1) Safety gear and environment: Wear an ANSI Z87.1 face shield with shade per manufacturer, fire‑resistant gloves and clothing, and hearing protection.
-Confirm grounded work clamps, dry work area, and local exhaust or outdoor ventilation to control fumes and particulates.
+1) Safety gear and environment: Wear an ANSI Z87.1 face shield with the shade specified by your manufacturer, fire-resistant gloves and clothing, and hearing protection.
+Confirm grounded work clamps, a dry work area, and local exhaust or outdoor ventilation to control fumes and particulates.

-2) Duty cycle control: Log arc‑on time, adhere to the 10‑minute duty window, and allow full cooldown if the thermal light trips.
+2) Duty cycle control: Log arc-on time, stick to the 10-minute duty window, and allow full cooldown if the thermal light trips.
 Avoid coiling leads on hot metal.

-3) Consumables and air quality: Inspect tips/electrodes each session; replace when orifice is out‑of‑round.
-Use dry, oil‑free air via a filter/dryer to protect torch and maintain consistent cut performance.
+3) Consumables and air quality: Inspect tips and electrodes each session.
+Replace them when the orifice is out-of-round.
+Use dry, oil-free air via a filter/dryer to protect the torch and maintain consistent cut performance.

 Troubleshooting Cut Quality at 21–30 Amp Operation